 David Gergen engages Dr. Wilson in a dialogue about his research and his ideas for lifting the inner city poor out of poverty.

 More often than not, politicians, journalists and social activists paint simple portraits of the impoverished.
-The mostly-black residents of America's inner-cities, for example, are often depicted as deprived due either to
+The mostly-black residents of America's inner-cities, for example, are often depicted as deprived due either to laziness or racism.

 But in the book "When Work Disappears: The World of the New Urban Poor," Dr. William Julius Wilson, a Harvard sociologist, creates a more complex picture of the forces shaping inner city neighborhoods.